kongware/ftor/README.md

 ```
 As you can see there is a strict naming convention.
 See more in the naming section.

-All variants of a function are bundled in a single module, that is, you can require only the variants you desire.
+All function variants are bundled in a single module, that is, you can require only the variants you desire.

 ## Type representatives